feav-odoo/feav-odoo/Documentation V15 México.rst

    :alt: Contact form example

 .. important::
    As with your own company, all of your contacts need their correct Business Name.
-Having this field  Proof of Fiscal Situation a legal point of view, a Mexican company must use the local currency (MXN).
-Therefore, Odoo does not provide features to manage an alternative configuration.
-If you want to manage another currency, let MXN be the default currency and use a :doc:`pricelist
-   </applications/sales/sales/products_prices/prices/pricing>` instead.
+In addition to this, you need to set the correct **Fiscal Regime** in the tab **MX EDI** Having a Proof of Fiscal Situation....

 Taxes Configuration
 -------------------